UCLALibrary/libcal-proxy/README.md

 # LibCal-Proxy

 The LibCal-Proxy is a simple proxy-ish service that sits in front of LibCal and handles API authorization for other applications that do not know how to use OAuth.
-Instead, these other services' IP addresses are checked to confirm that they should have access to the LibCal APIs.
+Instead, these other applications' IP addresses are checked to confirm that they should have access to the LibCal APIs.

 ## Building the Project